-My first book will be out with Harvard University Press in September 2017.
-It blends political theory with ethnographic fieldwork to shed light on the everyday moral life of street-level bureaucrats - the frontline public workers who are responsible for delivering public services and enforcing the law.
+My first book blends political theory with ethnographic fieldwork to shed light on the everyday moral life of street-level bureaucrats - the frontline public workers who are responsible for delivering public services and enforcing the law.

-The book is available for purchase from Harvard and Amazon.
-You can read reviews here.
+The book is available for purchase from Harvard University Press and Amazon.

 From the publisher’s website: